Sea Legs - Transfers

 - Department of Defense Housing

-In a limited number of overseas locations, you may be assigned to Department of Defense family and unaccompanied housing.
-Department of Defense housing offers security, community service and family support benefits not available to members living outside the gate.
-Contact the housing office or your sponsor at the new duty station to determine if Department of Defense housing is available at your new duty station.
+In a limited number of overseas locations, you may be assigned to DOD family and UPH.
+DOD housing offers security, community service and family support benefits not available to members living outside the gate.
+Contact the housing office or your sponsor at the new duty station to determine if DOD housing is available at your new duty station.

 - Community-Based Housing

 Most members are provided a housing allowance and are allowed to find a suitable home in the community.
 Members assigned to duty stations within the United States are provided a Basic Allowance for Housing (BAH) and members stationed outside of the United States are provided an Overseas Housing Allowance (OHA).
 Allowances vary based on a member’s duty station, rank and dependency status and are designed to cover an average member’s rent, utilities and renter’s insurance.
 The housing office can help you find safe and adequate housing in the community.

 You must receive a release from mandatory assignment to Coast Guard housing before signing a lease.
 We recommend you review your lease with Coast Guard Legal Assistance prior to signing and have them explain anything you do not understand.
 Your lease should include a military clause that will allow you to terminate the lease without penalty if you receive PCS orders or leave active duty while the lease is in effect.
 The lease must clearly state who is responsible for payment of utilities and repairs.
 Complete a walk-through of the home before moving in to identify and document damages so you will not be held responsible when you move out.